forestgrape/coronavirus/5_epidemiological/transmission.md

 The virus is attached to dry particulates or even just as a single particle.
 These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.

-Coronaviruses virions keep viability in dry form and even survive longest (chapter [Virion Viability](../2_biological/virion_viability.md)), so dry form transmission is possible in theory.
+Coronaviruses virions keep viability in dry form and the viability is even highest when dried (chapter [Virion Viability](../2_biological/virion_viability.md)), so dry form transmission is possible in theory.

 The newly proposed infection:
-* Dry particulates in air -> Lung
+* Dry particulates in air with virions -> Respiratory Tract (LRT including the lungs entry likely)

 where Dry Particulate is a small particulate with one or more viruses attached or possibly viruses attached to each other.

 The above infection pathway is in addition to the known aerosol/droplet pathways:
-* Aerosol with virus in air -> Respiratory Tract
+* Aerosol with virus in air -> Respiratory Tract (lower or upper respiratory tract)
-* Droplet with virus in air -> Respiratory Tract
+* Droplet with virus in air -> Respiratory Tract (likely URT, LRT unlikely)

 Aerosols containing particulates and dry particulates can convert to each other in the air:
 * Dry Particulates -> Small Aerosol containing a Particulate (more likely in humid air, particulates act as condensation nuclei)